marios-siatis/serilog-extensions/ReadMe.md

 - Writes logs to Applications Insights
 - Writes logs to local SEQ instance for debugging.

-The inspiration behind this package was the lack of structured logging support in Azure Functions V4 from MEL (especially logging custom properties in the log context)
+The inspiration behind this package was the lack of structured logging support in Azure Functions V4 from MEL (especially logging custom properties in the log context) [more here](https://medium.com/@marios.shiatis/addressing-the-structured-logging-application-insights-issues-in-azure-functions-v4-net-6-0-f1f63b99807d)

 https://www.nuget.org/packages/MariosSiati.StructuredLogging.Core/